gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `PageNo`, `PageSize`

-Use this to get pages.
+Use this API to retrieve a list of pages.

 *Success Response:*

-Success
+Success.
+Refer `PageGetResponse` for more details.

 Schema: `PageGetResponse`